Prevail29/Down-Event-Finder/README.md

 A Chrome extension assisting users evaluating the Web Content Accessibility Guideline Success Criterion 2.5.2 Pointer Cancellation by identifying and listing all elements on any website containing at least one of the three down-events: mousedown, pointerdown, and touchstart.

+Main features include:
+- Listing and highlighting all elements using down-events.
+- Evaluating the severity of the down-event and giving it one of the three states: "unobservable", "warning/minor change," or "problem/major change".
+- Quick and easy installation allowing for immediate testing.

 Options allow for further customization:
 - Enable a slower test for closely inspecting each element.
 - Enable automatic reloading for immediate testing after the page has been reloaded or a new website has been opened.